 Overall the budget contains about $4.0 billion in spending reductions that are "solid" meaning realistic and appropriate.
 The most significant of these is the $1.5 billion school aid cut that resulted from the Governor's vetoes.
 These cuts adhere to the Executive Budget and are targeted to wealthier school districts and do less harm to the neediest districts.
 School aid comprises nearly one-third of the State's own-source spending, and it must be addressed if spending is to be contained in future years.
-(See CBC's blog post on the school aid reductions.)

 The likelihood that the federal government will extend the federal Medicaid assistance money to the tune of $1 billion as the financial plan had assumed has improved in the past 24 hours but the legislation has still not passed both houses.
 The Legislature addressed the potential loss of these funds with a contingency plan which exempts some categories of spending, but provides enough of a start toward spending cuts to qualify as a fiscally prudent measure.